-On The Rankings Podcast we spoke with New Jersey's Rick Console from Console & Associates.
+On Personal Injury Mastermind, we spoke with New Jersey's Rick Console from Console & Associates.
 Rick had an intriguing and fresh take on meditation that described benefits that would make a skeptic think twice.
 We all want to be the best leaders we can be.
 So, how can meditation apply to attorneys, and what are the benefits?
 We looked to some of the top thinkers on the topic for inspiration!

 Manage Self-Doubt